 Consent to use copyright material, image, recording or name

-enrolment agreement (PDF, 254KB) sets out the responsibilities of the student, parents or carers and the school staff regarding the education of students enrolled at Southport State High Independent Public School.
+This Enrolment Agreement sets out the responsibilities of the student, parents or carers and the school staff regarding the education of students enrolled at Southport State High Independent Public School.

 Resource hire scheme